disroop/vs-code-conan/README.md

 ## Requirements

-Conan needs to be installed and currently only runs on linux (in the future windows will be supported).
+Conan needs to be installed.

 ## Extension Settings